-- Your child will start basic education a year later than what is statutory. - You are applying for a decision for your child to start basic education a year earlier than what is statutory. - You are signing up your child to a Swedishlanguage immersion school according to your child's language-immersion path. - You wish to change your child's Swedish-language local school stated in the compulsory education note to a Finnish-language local school or vice versa. - Your child wants to study an A1 language that is not offered at the local school.
+- Your child will start basic education a year later than what is statutory. - You are applying for a decision for your child to start basic education a year earlier than what is statutory. - Your child wants to study an A1 language that is not offered at the local school.
 In this case, enrol at the school that offers the A1 language your child prefers.